RaoulWolf/Pratical_task/README.md

 # Pratical task

-## You will find both scripts as well as Markdown files here
+You will find scripts and Markdown files here